-Locked out of your Apple iPhone XS?
+Locked out of your Apple iPhone XS or iPhone XS is disabled?
 Well, that happens because everyone forgets.
 But no need to freak out yet because you still have a chance to get your iPhone back.
 This error typically occurs when you enter an incorrect passcode on your iPhone in six consecutive times.
 When this happens, you’ll be locked out and your iPhone is disabled.
 If you end up facing the same problem and error, then you can refer to the highlighted solutions below.
 Read on to learn what to do when your iPhone XS is disabled and you’re prompted to connect to iTunes.

 When you’re seeing an error prompt that says your “iPhone is disabled.
 Connect to iTunes,” it requires you to connect your phone to a computer in order to access its system again.
 If you backup of your iPhone data frequently and you still remember the correct passcode, then you can deal with this error without losing any critical information.
 Otherwise, you will need to erase your device and lose all data on it.

 For owners who are looking for a solution to a different problem, drop by our troubleshooting page for we have already addressed some of the most common problems with this device.
 Browse through the page to find issues that are similar with yours and use the solutions we suggested.
 If they don’t work or if you need further assistance don’t hesitate to contact us by filling up our iPhone issues questionnaire.